nashville-software-school/bangazon-inc/book-1-orientation/chapters/CLASS_BASICS.md

 ### Methods

 Methods are the new name for functions.
 They are code blocks on a class that performs a series of logic.
 Think of them as the behaviors of your custom type.
-Copy pasta this example code into your `Program.cs` file.
+Copy paste this example code into your `Program.cs` file.

 ```cs
 using System;